a71673402-png/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 <img width="719" height="44" alt="Screenshot 2025-09-13 141838" src="https://github.com/user-attachments/assets/9a884630-123e-47b9-a442-dd6641c5f0fa" />

 ## Result:
-Thus the program to implement the linear regression using gradient descent is written and verified using python programming.
+Thus the program to implement the linear regression using gradient descent is written and verified using python programming..